YashThavkar/YashThavkar/README.md

 - MLOps and AI Infrastructure optimization
 - Researching efficient training methods for transformer architectures
 - Contributing to open-source AI projects

----
-💡 *"The best way to predict the future is to invent it." - Alan Kay*

-<h1 align="center">Hi 👋, I'm Yash Thavkar</h1>
-<h3 align="center">I have pursued my B.Tech in Artificial Intelligence, I like to explore more in Machine Learning, proficient in data analysis and model building.</h3>

-- 🔭 I’m currently working on [Deep Learning and Machine Learning.](https://github.com/YashThavkar/Machine_Learning)

-- 🌱 I’m currently learning **TensorFlow and Pytorch**

-- 👯 I’m looking to collaborate on **Computer Vision**

-- 👨‍💻 All of my projects are available at [https://github.com/YashThavkar?tab=repositories](https://github.com/YashThavkar?tab=repositories)

-- 💬 Ask me about **Python, Machine Learning**

-- 📫 How to reach me **yashthavkar3@gmail.com**

-- ⚡ Fun fact **I play cricket very often.**

-Welcome to my profile!
-I'm a student, aspiring ## AI Engineer ##, part-time coder and full-time adventure seeker.
-I am currently working with @Indirealm, and have previously Software Engineer @Yardi_Software, AI/ML Intern @Samsu_Pro_Consulting_Solution, and Virtual Trainee @JPMorgan.
-Thanks for visiting and I'd love to [connect](https://www.linkedin.com/in/yasthavkar/)!

 <div align="center">